Currently in the UK, around 5 million people are invisible to the financial system due to having little or no financial data

 What other data sources are available?

 At Experian, we believe that additional data sources can help to reduce the thin file population by giving lenders new information to support more informed decision making.
-Historically, credit scores have often been based on traditional sources such as spend and payment history, however we are now seeing the introduction of Trended Data and the contribution of rental and household utility information to help give a more rounded view on a person’s credit file.
+Historically, credit scores have often been based on traditional sources such as spend and payment history, however we are now seeing the introduction of Buy Now Pay Later (BNPL) data and Trended Data, and the contribution of rental and household utility information to help give a more rounded view on a person’s credit file.

 The Rental Exchange, working in partnership with The Big Issue Invest, was introduced to ensure that both tenants and homeowners are treated equally and fairly.
 We believe that having a view on rental data in the same way that homeowners have a view on mortgage data, can open up more opportunities to both the tenant and credit provider by adding additional data sources to peoples’ files.
-Our research shows we have already reduced the Invisible population by 765,000 through adding data from social housing tenants through the Rental Exchange, along with data from utilities companies and other sources.
+Our research shows we have already reduced the Invisible population by ¼ of a million in the past year through adding data from social housing tenants through the Rental Exchange, along with data from utilities companies and other sources.

-Experian has reduced the thin file population by 765,000 by adding data from social housing tenants, utilities companies, payday lenders and high cost credit providers.
+We've worked to reduce the thin file population by ¼ of a million in the past year by adding data from social housing tenants, utilities companies, payday lenders and high-cost credit providers.

 Trended data looks at credit files over a longer period of time, giving lenders the ability to better predict potential financial stress or appropriately reward customers who have an improving credit trend that may not yet be apparent from their score.
 It allows you to dig a little deeper into credit scores to give a rounder view on your thin file customers so you can correctly match products and services that are appropriate.

-Our Credit 3D proposition brings together with the latest data science, machine learning and advanced analytics techniques to build a comprehensive, multi-dimensional and accurate picture of your customer credit portfolio.
+Credit 3D brings together with the latest data science, machine learning and advanced analytics techniques to build a comprehensive, multi-dimensional and accurate picture of your customer credit portfolio.

-For further reading, explore our credit invisibles case studies that look at real people who have experienced financial exclusion.
+For further reading about credit invisibles, explore our case studies that look at real people who have experienced financial exclusion.